tsnl/qy/doc/rambles-pt4-qrfis.md

 A more refined approach would involve building our own system to capture implicit variables.
-- each 'closure' object is just a 2 pointers:
+- each 'closure' object is just 2 pointers:
   (proc-code-handle, args)

 ## QRFI p2: dynamic dispatch and traits

-Pretty similar to Go or Rust.
+Library level DD is possible using existing 'type' system

 ## QRFI p3: template generics

 Pretty straightforward, but only admit literal constants for evaluation.

+**NOTE:** this may go against the spirit of the language, which seeks polymorphism via run-time facilities.

+**NOTE:** this may be a good way to do duck-typing (cf templates in C++).

 ## QRFI p4: static evaluation/multi-phase compilation